pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- Hopefully my temporal work will help make things concrete and motivated.
+- Here's the temporal stuff I'll use to keep things concrete.
 - There are four parts:
   - (higlight) adding a PERIOD (which is a bit like a range but not a true column).
   - (highlight) adding a temporal primary key or unique constraint (which includes a PERIOD or (in Postgres) a range column).
   - (highlight) running a temporal UPDATE/DELETE, which targets just a span of time and leaves the other times untouched.
   - (highlight) adding a temporal foreign key.
 - (highlight) Mostly I'll talk about `FOR PORTION OF`, because that's the most "interesting" command here.
-  - Basically SELECT and DML commands go through the full query pipeline.
-  - Whereas DDL are "utility commands" and get more direct treatment.
+  - DDL commands are just "utility commands" and skip most of this pipeline.
     - They are still parsed & analyzed ...
       but then we don't build up a plan or a tree of executor nodes.
       We just do it.
+  - But SELECT and DML get the full experience.